-A student may choose to withdraw from the BSN program at any time, and are subject to college policies related to grades, refunds, etc. Please consult the current collage catalog.

-A student may be required to withdraw and/or be dismissed from the BSN program resulting from poor academic performance, unsafe practice, health or behavioral issues inconsistent with safe nursing practice, and/or unsafe practice.
+A student may choose to withdraw from the BSN program at any time, and are subject to college policies related to grades, refunds, etc. A student may be required to withdraw and/or be dismissed from the BSN program resulting from poor academic performance, unsafe practice, health or behavioral issues inconsistent with safe nursing practice, and/or unsafe practice.
+Additional details regarding academic policies are located on the webpage of Academic Affairs. https://mighty.citadel.edu/root/academicaffairs